AP6YC/AdaptiveResonance.jl/docs/src/man/contributing.md

 # Contributing

-Here is how to contribute to the development of the module.
+To contribute to the package, please create a [GitHub pull request](https://github.com/AP6YC/AdaptiveResonance.jl/pulls).